Victor L. Hou

 Chambers USA

-Victor L. Hou is Co-Chair of Cleary Gottlieb’s Americas Litigation Group.
-His practice focuses on high-stakes litigation, government investigations, securities litigation, corporate governance, and general commercial litigation.
+Victor L. Hou is Co-Leader of Cleary Gottlieb’s Americas Litigation Group.

 Victor joined the firm in 2007 and became a partner in 2010.
 From June 2001 until July 2007, he worked as an Assistant U.S. Attorney for the Southern District of New York.
-As a prosecutor, Victor investigated and prosecuted numerous federal offenses, including racketeering, terrorism, murder, securities fraud, money laundering, mail fraud, wire fraud and international narcotics trafficking.
-He worked on several high-profile prosecutions, including the successful prosecution at trial of the head of the Gambino Crime Family.
-He has tried dozens of federal jury trials and has briefed and argued numerous appeals before the U.S. Court of Appeals for the Second Circuit Court of Appeals.
-Prior to government service, Victor was a litigation associate at another major law firm.
+As a prosecutor, Victor investigated and prosecuted numerous federal offenses, including securities fraud racketeering, terrorism, murder, securities fraud, money laundering, mail fraud, wire fraud, and international narcotics trafficking.
+He has worked on many high-profile prosecutions, including the successful prosecution at trial of the head of the Gambino Crime Family.
+He has tried dozens of jury and bench trials.

 Notable Experience